Bayreuth Festspielhaus: Design

-Wagner adapted the design of the Festspielhaus from an unrealised project by Gottfried Semper for an opera house in Munich, without the architect's permission, and supervised its construction.
-Ludwig II of Bavaria provided the primary funding for the construction.
+Wagner adapted the design of the Festspielhaus from an unrealised project by Gottfried Semper for an opera house in Munich without his permission and, together with the architect Otto Brückwald, supervised its construction.
+Ludwig II of Bavaria provided the primary funding for the work.
 The foundation stone was laid on 22 May 1872, Wagner's 59th birthday.
 The building was first opened for the premiere of the complete four-opera cycle of Der Ring des Nibelungen (The Ring of the Nibelung), from 13 to 17 August 1876.

 Only the entry façade exhibits the typical late-19th-century ornamentation, while the remainder of the exterior is modest and shows mostly undecorated bricks.
 The interior is mainly wood and has a reverberation time of 1.55 seconds.
 The Festspielhaus is one of the largest free-standing timber structures ever erected.
 Unlike the traditional opera house design with several tiers of seating in a horseshoe shaped auditorium, the Festspielhaus's seats are arranged in a single steeply-shaped wedge, with galleries or boxes along the back wall only.
 This is also known as continental seating.
 Many contemporary movie theaters have adopted this style of seating, which gives every seat an equal and uninterrupted view of the stage.
-The capacity of the Festspielhaus is 1,925 and has a volume of 10,000 cubic metres.
+The capacity of the Festspielhaus is 1,925 and it has a volume of 10,000 cubic metres.

 The Festspielhaus features a double proscenium, which gives the audience the illusion that the stage is further away than it actually is.
 The double proscenium and the recessed orchestra pit create – in Wagner's term – a "mystic gulf" between the audience and the stage.
 This gives a dreamlike character to performances, and provides a physical reinforcement of the mythic content of most of Wagner's operas.
 The architecture of Festpielhaus accomplished many of Wagner's goals and ideals for the performances of his operas including an improvement on the sound, feel, and overall look of the production.

 The Festpielhaus was originally planned to open in 1873, but by that time Wagner had barely raised enough money to put up the walls of his theatre.
 He began to raise money by traveling and putting on concerts in various cities and countries throughout Europe.
 There are, however, some documents concerning the donation and aid (900 thaler) to Wagner for that matter by the Sultan Abdülaziz of the Ottoman Empire.
 Even after Ludwig began funding the project, Wagner had to continue putting on concerts to keep the building project financially afloat.
 The tours were very taxing on Wagner's health and would eventually be a key element to his death later on in 1883.